fxmeng/Pruning-Filter-in-Filter/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+Figure in this paper‘s source file are available!!!（If you find this paper/code/PPT are useful, please cite this paper + _ +）

-We are working on accelerate deployment SWP by CUDA, please read CUDA-version branche's readme.md or https://zhuanlan.zhihu.com/p/335198317 for more details.
+We are working on accelerate deployment SWP by CUDA, please read CUDA-version branche's readme.md or [欢迎来知乎讨论](https://zhuanlan.zhihu.com/p/335198317) for more details.

 The subscript of I in Formula 6 in camera-ready paper should be changed from n,h,w to n,i,j.(We have fixed this problem in arxiv version)